gurus848/COMP4462_Project/README.md

 <ins>Visualization 2: Heatmap <ins>

-Ayush is working on it
+Ayush worked on it.
+Guru will finish it.

 <ins>Visualization 3: Growth Rings <ins>